harish876/SDR_RDMA_UDP/sdr-udp/README.md

 A high-performance UDP-based data transfer library with reliable delivery semantics, inspired by RDMA-style chunk-based transfer mechanisms.
 The library uses TCP for control/connection establishment and UDP for high-speed data transfer with chunk-level tracking.

+## Warning

+This is a WIP 🚧.
+Only use it as a reference.
+This is being worked on.

 ## Features

 - **High-Performance UDP Transfer**: Uses UDP for data transfer while maintaining reliability through chunk-level tracking